micropython/micropython/README.md

 The subdirectories above may include READMEs with additional info.

 "make" is used to build the components, or "gmake" on BSD-based systems.
-You will also need bash and Python (at least 2.7 or 3.3).
+You will also need bash, gcc, and Python (at least 2.7 or 3.3).

 The Unix version
 ----------------